-At Mark Tool, our production machining services include custom-machined urethane rollers and related accessories (a few examples of which can you can see here) are less expensive than metal to produce and are more durable.
-Our polyurethane rollers are used in the automotive, food, agriculture, textile and oil and gas industries.
+At Mark Tool, our production machining services include custom-machined urethane rollers and related accessories are less expensive than metal to produce and are more durable.
+Our polyurethane rollers are used in the automotive, food, agriculture, textile, and oil and gas industries.
 They come in a wide assortment of sizes and shapes, from hourglass to V-shaped.

 Elastomeric roller machining and grinding